-Disha Bhavnani is a Manager in the DFS—Banks and Agriculture domain of MSC India.
+Disha Bhavnani is a Manager in the Digital Financial Services - Payments and Distribution.

 Posts by Disha Bhavnani

 EasyPlan: Easing the middle-income segment into a more robust savings behavior

 EasyPlan is a platform that helps the middle-income segment in India invest simply and conveniently through its digital savings app.
 This blog examines EasyPlan’s journey in identifying its target audience to refine the services it provides on its platform.

 Fundfina: A journey to tap a hidden multi-million MSME market in India

 Fundfina is a digital lending platform providing access to formal credit to micro and small enterprises (MSEs) in India.
 This blog explores Fundfina’s journey and the positive impact it hopes to create on the MSE sector of the country.